What is congenital heart disease and how rare is it?

 How do you diagnose it and what kind of treatment options are available?

 Currently, in the United States, most of the diagnosis occurs during pregnancy.
 Especially for critical disease, doctors use fetal ultrasounds to find the defect.
 Sometimes babies are born and do not have a diagnosis of congenital heart disease until they present with low oxygen levels or difficulty breathing or heart murmurs heard by their pediatrician.
-Dr. Mery says there are different ways of diagnosing congenital heart disease throughout life.
+Mery Carlos, MD, MPH, says there are different ways of diagnosing congenital heart disease throughout life.

 In terms of treatment, he says it really depends on what type of disease and the severity of the condition.
 Sometimes, treatment can involve simply observation or interventions such as catheters or even open heart surgery.